Riimu/Kit-BaseConversion/README.md

 While this library does support conversion of fractions, it's important to understand that fractions cannot always be converted accurately from number base to another the same way that integers can be converted.
-This is result of the fact that not all fractions can be represented in another number system.
+This is result of the fact that not all fractions can be represented in another number base.

 For example, let's say we have the number 0.1 in base 3.
 This equals the same as 1/3 in base 10.
 However, if you were to represent 1/3 as a decimal number,